 - Examining key indicator organisms, such as invertebrates and soil microarthropods

 - Modelling the distribution of these organisms

-- Performing manipulative experiments to further our knowledge of best planning practise in terms of providing urban habitat
+- Performing manipulative experiments to understand best planning practise for providing urban habitat

 - Analysing population distributions of highly mobile, successful urban species